simonuxc/Beginner-friendly-DNN/README.md

 ```math
 C = \frac{1}{2}*\sum_{k=1}^M(y_i - \hat{y_i})^2
 ```
-## Derivatives and gradient for backpropagation
+## Derivatives and gradient - backpropagation
 Now onto derivatives.
 In order to calculate the gradient for each weight we have to calculate the partial derivative of cost with respect to that weight.
 Therefore, we want to find:
 ```math
 \frac{\partial{C}}{\partial{W_{ij}}^{(n)}}